MD/PhD Program Curriculum

 You must complete all academic requirements of the training program as outlined by Vilcek Institute of Graduate Biomedical Sciences to receive a PhD.

 Transition Back to Medical School

-When you return to the MD training program after completing your PhD, we provide up to 24 months of funding while you complete your clinical clerkships.
-This includes one month of vacation, one month to interview, and one month to study for Step 2 of the USMLE®.
+When you return to the MD training program after completing your PhD, we provide up to 24 months of funding while you complete the MD curriculum.
 Funding terminates on the last day of the month you graduate from NYU Grossman School of Medicine.

-MD/PhD candidates also take the NYU Grossman School of Medicine comprehensive clinical skills exam in June (for those returning to clerkships between May and September) or February (for those on the accelerated pathway, returning in January, as described below).
-You must pass in order to graduate.
+MD/PhD candidates also take the NYU Grossman School of Medicine comprehensive clinical skills exam.
+You must pass to graduate.

-NYU Grossman School of Medicine MD/PhD candidates may choose from one of three academic pathways.
+NYU Grossman School of Medicine MD/PhD candidates may choose from one of two academic pathways.
 Confer with the MD/PhD director to discuss which pathway is right for you.

 Students follow the first two years of the MD curriculum and take Step 1 and Step 2 of the USMLE before the transition to graduate school.
 Students are expected to start in the thesis laboratory immediately unless a third rotation is scheduled.

 The entry dates for the final year in medical school are between April and July.
 Graduation is in May.